 You’ll see the evidence everywhere as you walk around campus: outdoor reading rooms, signature green bistro tables and chairs strewn across the center of campus with game carts nearby, an outdoor piano (it’s our newest Quad tradition to sit down and play at least once, even if you have no musical training!), outdoor classrooms, exercise equipment and more on the way.

 With eight dimensions to explore (intellectual, physical, environmental, spiritual, emotional, occupational, social and financial), we are committed to attending to your wellbeing from the moment you arrive in order to help you thrive wherever life should take you.

 The Department of Campus Recreation seeks to enrich the quality of life for the students, faculty and staff of Wake Forest University through quality programs and facilities designed for individuals of all ability levels.
 Such programs include intramural sports, club sports, Outdoor Pursuits, open recreation, group fitness and personal training.
 Campus Recreation is also responsible for managing the Miller Fitness Center and all of the activities within Reynolds Gymnasium.
 Campus Recreation provides a healthy outlet for every student and a convenient option for every staff and faculty member in a safe place where the whole person is central each and every day.

 The Miller Fitness Center is a multi-use facility with two major recreation and exercise spaces for students, faculty, and staff.
 Here you’ll find a variety of cardiovascular machines, weights, and group exercise classes.

 Reynolds Gymnasium –In order to meet the need for spontaneous play and activity, Campus Recreation has numerous open recreation opportunities for the student body.
 Sports equipment to accommodate such free play opportunities is available on the second floor of the Reynolds Gymnasium.
 Locations and maps of these informal drop-in recreation outlets are available in Reynolds Gym 214.

-Intramural sports offers 18 sports and four special event tournaments at Wake Forest.
+Intramural sports offers a sports league, tournaments and special events at Wake Forest.
 Both team and individual sports are offered in various levels of on-campus competition.
-Over half of all students, faculty and staff participate in intramurals during the academic year!
+Intramurals employ over 100 students and coordinates nearly 800 teams each academic year!